Why is the FWC concerned about disturbance?

 - Reduced foraging opportunities

-What action is the CWCI taking to reduce disturbance?
+What action is the FWC taking to reduce disturbance?

-The CWCI works with other FWC staff and partners to inform the public of areas that are at increased risk from human or pet disturbance.
+The FWC works with partners to inform the public of areas that are at increased risk from human or pet disturbance.
 Sometimes these areas are posted with signage directing people to keep their distance from wildlife.